nginx/unit-docs/source/configuration.rst

    Unit supports encoded symbols in URIs as the last query above suggests.

-If your query specifies only the directory name, Unit attempts to serve :file:`index.html` from this directory:
+If the request URI specifies only the directory name, Unit attempts to serve an :file:`index.html` file from this directory but *doesn't* apply :ref:`MIME filtering <configuration-share-mime>`:

 .. subs-code-block:: console